-Standard Printers (Languages Like PCL and ESC/P)
+Standard printers (languages like PCL and ESC/p)

-In the case of known printer languages, the print system can convert PostScript jobs to the respective printer language with Ghostscript.
+For known printer languages, the print system can convert PostScript jobs to the respective printer language with Ghostscript.
 This processing stage is called interpreting.
-The best-known languages are PCL (which is mostly used by HP printers and their clones) and ESC/P (which is used by Epson printers).
-These printer languages are usually supported by Linux and produce an adequate print result.
-Linux may not be able to address some special printer functions.
+The best-known languages are PCL (which is used by HP printers and their clones) and ESC/P (which is used by Epson printers).
+These printer languages are normally supported by Linux and produce an adequate print result.
+Linux may not be able to address certain special printer functions.
 Except for HP and Epson, there are currently no printer manufacturers who develop Linux drivers and make them available to Linux distributors under an open source license.

-Proprietary Printers (Also Called GDI Printers)
+Proprietary printers (also called GDI printers)

 These printers do not support any of the common printer languages.
 They use their own undocumented printer languages, which are subject to change when a new edition of a model is released.
-Usually only Windows drivers are available for these printers.
-See Section 8.8.1, "Printers without Standard Printer Language Support" for more information.
+Normally, only Windows drivers are available for these printers.
+See Section 7.8.1, "Printers without standard printer language support" for more information.